 The primary responsibility of the liaison to A New Leaf Publications ("ANLP Liaison") is to communicate between ANLP and the District.
 It is suggested that the member selected as ANLP Liaison have at least six (6) months clean and sober from marijuana, alcohol, and all other mind-altering substances (unless those other substances are taken as prescribed by a healthcare provider).
-(ANLP Charter in Appendix I, and ANLP's other policies, by emailing Chair@ANLP12.org).
+For more information, reference the ANLP Charter in Appendix I (page 69).
+If any questions arise about ANLP's other policies, email Liaisons@ANLP12.org.